 - Become a creative coach

 - Write books about art (I do this!
-Here and Here!)
+Check out all of my art journaling books here!)

 - Become a children’s book illustrator